Limit Order Books: Empirical Observations in LOBs

-Except on very short timescales, when it exhibits weak negative autocorrelation, the time series of mid-price returns does not display any significant autocorrelation \cite{Chakraborti:2011a, Cont:2005, Stanley:2008statistical}.
-As highlighted by \textcite{Cont:2001}, the absence of autocorrelation in returns can be explained using perfect-rationality arguments.
-If returns were indeed autocorrelated, rational market participants would employ simple strategies that used this fact to generate positive expected earnings.
+Except on very short timescales, when they exhibit weak negative autocorrelation, return series do not display any significant autocorrelation \citep{Chakraborti:2011a, Cont:2005, Stanley:2008statistical}.
+This well-established empirical fact has been observed in a very large number of markets, including the NYSE \citep{AS:2011ultra, Cont:2005}, Euronext \citep{Chakraborti:2011a}, FX markets \citep{Bouchaud:2003, Cont:1997}, the S\&P 500 index \citep{Bouchaud:2003, Gopikrishnan:1999}, German interest rates futures contracts \citep{Bouchaud:2003}, and crude oil futures \citep{Zhao:2010}.
+The absence of autocorrelation in returns can be explained using perfect-rationality arguments \citep{Cont:2001}.
+If returns were indeed autocorrelated, rational traders would employ simple strategies that used this fact to generate positive expected earnings.
 Such actions would themselves reduce the level of autocorrelation, so autocorrelation would not persist.

-The absence of autocorrelation on all but the shortest timescales is a well-established empirical fact that has been observed in a very large number of markets, including the NYSE \cite{AS:2005, Cont:2005}, Euronext \cite{Chakraborti:2011a}, the US dollar/Yen and Pounds Sterling/US dollar currency pairs traded on foreign exchange markets \cite{Bouchaud:2003, Cont:1997}, the S\&P 500 \cite{Bouchaud:2003, Gopikrishnan:1999}, German interest rates futures contracts \cite{Bouchaud:2003}, and crude oil futures \cite{Zhao:2010}.